 You should now feel more confident with this essential compound lift but remember the your form is everything to avoid unnecessary load on the lower back and other joints.
 So start light and build the load progressively to avoid injury and be efficient with your lifts.
 Next time we will be covering The Overhead Press.

-For more information or to book a physiotherapy appointment with one of our specialist physiotherapists in Warrington, Manchester, Liverpool or Online, contact us or use our booking portal below.
+For more information or to book a physiotherapy appointment with one of our specialist physiotherapists in Warrington, Manchester, Liverpool, or Online use the booking link below.